 Safely Demonstrate the Ramifications of Compromised Network Devices

-If Impact Pro is able to gain access to a network device, it will deploy an IOS Agent* with which you can demonstrate risks to the network that occur subsequent to the initial compromise.
-Since making material changes to a switch or router’s configuration can seriously disrupt users and networks, Impact Pro can demonstrate a breach without interrupting a device’s operation via the following non-aggressive modules:
+If Core Impact Pro is able to gain access to a network device, it will deploy an IOS Agent* with which you can demonstrate risks to the network that occur subsequent to the initial compromise.
+Since making material changes to a switch or router’s configuration can seriously disrupt users and networks, Core Impact Pro can demonstrate a breach without interrupting a device’s operation via the following non-aggressive modules:

 - Get Configuration: This module attempts to retrieve the configuration file of the device and optionally try to crack any passwords that are in use.